carpentries/actions/update-styles/README.md

 This example is truncated from the update-styles action proposed in the lesson example repository.
 Note that because this action creates a pull request, it should only ever use `workflow_dispatch` and `schedule`.
-Here, you can see us setting the `LESSON` environment variable.
+Here, you can see us setting the `LESSON` environment variable and the `REF` environment variable.

 ```yaml
 name: Weekly Styles Update